Make this simple weeknight pasta when you have a bounty of summer squash. With just 10 ingredients, it's fresh, bright & satisfying.

 - 2 cups chopped spinach or (or chard or kale)

 - Juice of ½ lemon, more to taste

 - 2 tablespoons capers

-- a few pinches red pepper flakes
+- A few pinches red pepper flakes

-- plenty of salt & pepper
+- Sea salt & fresh black pepper

 - Thinly slice squash, about ⅛ inch thick (on a mandoline if you have one).
 Lay squash slices on a towel and pat dry.

-- In a large skillet heat oil over medium-low heat.
+- In a large skillet heat the oil over medium-low heat.
 Add the garlic and rosemary.
 Stir until fragrant, then add the sliced squash, salt and pepper.
 Stir, then let the squash cook on each side until lightly browned.